-According to the Centers for Disease Control and Prevention (CDC), heart disease is the leading cause of death in the United States.
-The tragedy is that many of these deaths are both premature and preventable.
-So what’s an effective way to improve heart health and avoid becoming a statistic?
-Aerobic exercise.
+According to the Centers for Disease Control and Prevention, heart disease is the leading cause of death in the United States.
+Many of these deaths are both premature and preventable.
+So, how can you improve your heart health and avoid becoming one of these statistics?
+Get regular aerobic exercise.

-Still, many people seem confused about what to do.
-“How much is enough?” and “What kind is best?” are two of the most common questions people ask about exercise.
-Here are some helpful parameters to keep in mind as you embark on a new fitness routine.
-Remember to speak with your healthcare provider before beginning any new workout regimen.
-They can help you tailor a routine that fits your specific fitness needs and goals.
+"How much is enough?" and "What kind is best?" are two common questions that people ask about exercise.
+Here are some helpful tips to keep in mind as you embark on a new fitness routine.
+Remember to speak with your healthcare provider before you start any new workout regimens.
+They can help tailor your routine to fit your specific fitness needs and goals.

 The human body adapts amazingly well, and quickly, to the stress of exercise.
-Once you are consistently exercising and can do so for at least 30 minutes at a time, try adding some interval training into your routine.
-Interval training involves adding short periods of more intense effort to your workouts.
-Just mix some short bursts of effort into whatever you’re already doing.
+Once you’re consistently exercising for at least 25 to 30 minutes at a time, try adding interval training to your routine.
+During interval training, you incorporate short periods of more intense effort into your workouts.
 It’s a great way to get more out of your workouts without making them longer.

 Research published in the Journal of Applied Physiology studied the effects of interval training on women in their 20s.
-They monitored eight women of varying fitness levels as the subjects rode stationary bikes in intervals that alternated between hard and easy efforts.
-The four-minute bursts of 90 percent effort were followed by two minutes of rest.
-The women did 10 sets at each session and trained every other day for two weeks.
-At the end of the training period, the amount of fat they burned during one hour of continuous moderate cycling increased by 36 percent, and their cardiovascular fitness increased by 13 percent.
+The researchers monitored eight women of varying fitness levels.
+The participants rode stationary bikes, alternating intervals of hard and easy effort.
+They followed four-minute bursts of 90 percent effort with two minutes of rest.
+They complete 10 sets of these intervals during each workout session and trained every other day for two weeks.
+At the end of the training period, the amount of fat they burned during one hour of continuous moderate cycling had increased by 36 percent.
+Their cardiovascular fitness had increased by 13 percent.

-The findings suggest that just one or two interval sessions per week are all it takes to see a real benefit.
-Intervals can be slowly incorporated into any existing routine.
-If you walk for exercise, do a five-minute warm-up, increase your speed to a very brisk pace for two to four minutes, and then slow down to your normal pace for the same amount of time.
-Alternate between hard and easy for about 10 minutes.
+These findings suggest that just one or two interval training sessions per week are all you need to see a real benefit.
+You can slowly incorporate interval training into your existing routine.
+For example, if you walk for exercise, start with a five-minute warmup.
+Increase your speed to a very brisk pace for two to four minutes.
+Then slow down to your normal pace for the same amount of time.
+Alternate hard and easy intervals for about 10 minutes.

-Cardiovascular fitness has many benefits, the biggest of which is increased heart health.
-Getting your 150 minutes of weekly cardio can also help you lose weight and keep stress to a minimum, both major benefits in their own right.
+Cardiovascular exercise offers many benefits, the biggest of which is increased heart health.
+Getting 150 minutes of moderate-intensity aerobic activity, or 75 minutes of vigorous aerobic activity, per week can also help you lose weight and relieve stress.

 Written by: Dana Sullivan Kilroy